martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 ```julia
 663.165763660815
 ```
 We can also compute EWS directly using [`EWS`](@ref).
-Note, that the horizontal structure is ideal for solving wait-and-see type problems.
+Note, that the scenario-decomposition structure is ideal for solving wait-and-see type problems.

 If the expectation in the original model is instead taken inside the second-stage objective function ``Q``, we obtain the expected-value-problem:
 ```math